zanko-mezdrichki/DINO-RUNNER/README.md

 # 🦖 DINO RUNNER

 A dinosaur runner game with the introduction of some physical concepts.
 It does not aim to realistically simulate physical effects.

-## 📖 Description

-DINO RUNNER is an educational game that combines fun gameplay and some physical concepts.
-Control a dinosaur character through various environments while experiencing realistic forces like friction, wind resistance, and gravity.
+Designed to try to combine, not accurately, fun and physics.

 ## ✨ Features

-- **Physics Engine**: Simulation of forces, friction, and collisions
+- **Physics Concepts**: Simulation of forces, friction, and collisions
 - **Customizable Parameters**: Adjust mass, gravity, friction coefficients, and more
 - **Multiple Environments**: Grass, sand, ice, and asphalt surfaces with different properties
 - **Dynamic Weather System**: Wind forces that affect gameplay